drissg1/DCGAN/README.md

 ```

 ### Tensorflow Dataset
-Since there are over 200,000 images memory usage could be a problem so I utilized the tensoflow's datset library to preprocess and load the images into an interable.
-This object will only return a selection conisting of "BATCH_SIZE" images for training.
-Unfortunately this was one of the main isssues I encountered while training.
+Since there are over 200,000 images memory usage could be a problem so I utilized the tensoflow's dataset library to preprocess and load the images into an iterable.
+This object will only return a selection consisting of "BATCH_SIZE" images for training.
+Unfortunately this was one of the main issues I encountered while training.
 It seems as though memory is leaking during training because after about 200 batches of size 64 I reach the memory constraints of Colab.
 I found a work around but I am not sure what is the cause of the issue.

 ```Python
 #Create the df dataset for training